evancohen/smart-mirror/README.md

 1. A [Forecast API key](https://developer.forecast.io/) (don't worry, it's free)
 2. Philips Hue Bridge IP address with a configured user.
 Details about how to set this up in the [Philips Hue Developer Documentation](http://www.developers.meethue.com/documentation/getting-started)
-3. Set default map home in map-service.js (line 6)
 4. Set RSS feed location in config.js
 5. Add iCal URL to config.js

+You should also set the default map home in map-service.js (line 6)

 ### License:
 MIT